nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 It allows us to follow some sort of common guideline, and so we make heavy use of what we call code linters or code formatters, and this is what we are running into here [6:42](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=402).

 If you’re new to nf-core, it’s likely that you’ll hit this if you haven’t used it before.
-You’ll just add something to a change log and it’ll look fine to you.
+You’ll just add something to a `CHANGELOG` and it’ll look fine to you.
 Then you’ll push it and see a test failing.

 So what this test does is it runs a command called ´markdownlint´ [6:56](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=416), which is a package on [npm](https://www.npmjs.com/package/markdownlint) which you can install yourself.